-Employees who are required to work beyond the normal eight (8) or ten (10) hour workday, shall receive rest and meal periods at the same intervals as described in A and B above.
+Employees who are required to work beyond the normal eight- (8) or ten- (10) hour workday, shall receive rest and meal periods at the same intervals as described in A and B above.

-C. The parties agree that the Fair Labor Standards Act requires that rest and lunch breaks may not be skipped or saved up in order to allow an employee leave work early or in any other manner modify their assigned work period.
-(See Article 24, Hours of Work, Section 1A(4) above.)
+C. The parties agree that the Fair Labor Standards Act requires that rest and lunch breaks may not be skipped or saved up in order to allow an employee to leave work early or in any other manner modify their assigned work period, except as noted in Article 24, Section 3A, above.